Kalabasa/leanrada.com/src/pages/works/dimensions2.md

 <span class="bleed">![](../img/dimensions_finalset.jpg)</span>
 <span class="caption">Go to [tiny.cc/kdi](https://kalabasa.github.io/dimensions/) on phone if QR doesn’t work.</span>

 It was a fun and challenging project.
-Aside from production bugs, it was fun seeing people react to it! 😂
+Aside from production bugs, it was great seeing people react to it! 😂

 <span class="bleed">
 <div style="display: flex; max-height: 80vh">